-See the Fellowship Service Manual and By-laws on the website for more information about Voting Entities.
-(Voting Entity definition: Each State and Territory of the United States of America and each Country is automatically entitled to send two (2) Delegates.)
+^{} See the Fellowship Service Manual Part 3 and Bylaws on the website for more information about Voting Entities.
+(Voting Entity definition: Each state, province and territory of all Countries and each Country with a national Voting Entity is automatically entitled to send two (2) Delegates.)
 Email questions on how to apply to: IMCvel@coda.org